 O: I guess!
 I get addicted to things easily.

 K: I’ve never really understood the whole binge-watching thing.
 I’ve never been *that* into a show.
 I can watch one, two episodes of something, but then I want to do something else.

 O: That’s a better way to do it.
 It’s fun to watch a really good show, but sometimes I feel guilty, like I could be doing something better with my time.

 Do you watch much TV?
-In the dialogue, you heard several phrases you can use to talk about your TV-watching habits.
+In the dialogue, you heard several phrases you can use to talk about TV and your TV-watching habits.
 Look at four sentences.

 Do you know what these mean?
 Are any of them true for you?
 ‘Go through phases’ is a general phrase.
 You can use it to talk about many things.
 It means that you have times where you do something a lot, and then times when you don’t do it much.
 So, if you say ‘I go through phases’, and you’re talking about watching TV, you mean that there are times when you watch TV regularly, and times when you don’t.
 Maybe one month you watch a lot of TV, but the next month, you hardly watch any.

 If you ‘get into’ something, then you become really interested in it.
 If you get into a TV show, you start watching it, and then you like it and you want to watch more.
 You can use ‘get into’ for other things.
 You could say ‘I got into photography when I was a teenager’, meaning that you developed a strong interest in photography at that time.